 Getting startup employees on the same page

-What's really gained from equity sharing, from a management perspective, is establishing a culture where everyone has their eyes on the same prize.
+What's really gained from startup equity sharing, from a management perspective, is establishing a culture where everyone has their eyes on the same prize.

 "It makes the everyday experience of coming to work a different experience when you know what's going on, you've got teammates, and you're all keeping score off the same scoreboard," adds Staubus.

 Keeping the lines of communication open and prioritizing equity education is what motivates employees to go all in with a shared vision and values system.